» Links to institutional policies and guidelines

 Research data shall be provided with a data management plan.

-- UiT Principles and guidelines for managment for research data
+- UiT Principles and guidelines for management for research data

 The researcher must set up a Data Management Plan at an early phase of the project and preferably within six months after start-up.